eoncarlyle/learning-rust/Chapter4.md

 You might assume all smokers should have identical code structure, but sometimes the solution involves giving different threads different roles or behaviors.
 - "State can only be in semaphores"
 Don't forget you can use regular shared variables (with proper protection) to track state

+"The & is about borrowing semantics - letting the function peek at your data without taking it away from you.
+The function then decides to clone what it needs for the closure."